mikebocek/scientific-marginalia/content/vectors.rst

    :align: right
    :alt: Figure illustrating the right-hand rule

-   A right hand illustrating the direcitonality of "positive" area for the wedge product (`from the wikipedia article <https://en.wikipedia.org/wiki/Right-hand_rule#/media/File:Right-hand_grip_rule.svg>`_)
+   A right hand illustrating the directionality of "positive" area for the wedge product (`from the wikipedia article <https://en.wikipedia.org/wiki/Right-hand_rule#/media/File:Right-hand_grip_rule.svg>`_)

 So what sort of object is :math:`\mathbf{u} \wedge \mathbf{v}`?
 Because it represents a sort of "oriented area" created out of two vectors, it's typically called a *bivector*.
 Similarly, the result of :math:`\mathbf{u} \wedge \mathbf{v} \wedge \mathbf{w}` is a 3D volume, which we call a *trivector*.
 Don't worry too much if the flood of definitions is a little bit too much - the most important idea here is to understand that the wedge product allows us to multiply vectors in the same way that we'd multiply lengths in terms of units.